 The treatments are expensive, costing more than $1,000 per pill for a once-daily, 12-week regimen.
 Given that much of the infected population relies on the public health care system for treatment, governments are scrambling for a cheaper solution to an emerging health crisis, particularly in developing countries.

-According to the CDC, in 2012 only 1,778 cases of acute hepatitis C infection were reported in the United States, but the actual number is likely closer to 22,000 when adjusting for asymptomatic infections and underreporting.
+According to the CDC, in the United States, but the actual number is likely closer to 22,000 when adjusting for asymptomatic infections and underreporting.